jhumelsine/jhumelsine.github.io/_posts/2023-09-29-adapter-design-pattern.md

 Adapter is about a change in the contract interface but not a change in behavior.

 # Structure
 The previous design patterns, mentioned above, contain extending classes, but for the most part, they aren’t the main features of those designs.
-Adapter features extending classes showing how they use delegation.
+Adapter features extending classes showing how they use delegation or inheritance to bridge the communication gap.

 ## Adapter Scenario
 Before getting into the nuts-and-bolts, let’s start with a scenario.
 We start with a `Target` interface that declares a `request()` method.